 The only Fall leaf color that doesn’t fit into the scheme is brown.
 We talk about how brown is neutral and matches everything.
 You can pair it with any color and it will work.

 When I teach Art, I try not to show as many teacher-created examples as possible.
 The reason being is they see adults as the right answer for everything.
 If I draw something a certain way or choose certain colors, they have a tendency to copy what I do.
 They aim to please and you can’t help but love them for that.
 However, I want independent thinkers in my classroom.

 So how do I approach showing them what to do without giving it all away?
 I begin designing mine, but I stop somewhere along the way to let them begin.
 And once they have, I show them student examples (wherever possible).
 This gives them the chance to experience some autonomy in conceiving their design but also feel like they’re understanding the project directions without the need to seek out the ‘right answer.’

-If you’re thinking how awesome these leaves would look on your November bulletin board, you can get your own copy of the game in my Teachers Pay Teachers store.
+If you’re thinking how awesome these leaves would look on your November bulletin board, you can get your own copy of the game in my shop.
 This resource includes the game board, step-by-step directions in color, and a large leaf tracer.